trevanp/KitchenAI-Fresh/README.md

 - **Pantry Management**: Scan receipts, barcodes, or manually add items to your pantry
 - **Recipe Discovery**: Find recipes based on ingredients you have using Spoonacular API
 - **Smart OCR**: Extract grocery items from receipt photos using Google Vision API
+- **AI-Powered Insights**: Get intelligent suggestions about your pantry and meal opportunities
+- **Smart Shopping Lists**: Generate intelligent shopping lists based on your pantry and selected recipes
+- **Recipe Matching**: AI-powered analysis of which recipes you can make with your current ingredients
+- **Ingredient Substitutions**: Get smart substitution suggestions when you're missing ingredients
 - **Recipe Collection**: Save and organize your favorite recipes
 - **Meal Planning**: Plan your meals for the week (coming soon)
 - **User Profile**: Manage your preferences and settings (coming soon)